 THE INSTITUTE FOR A NEW POLITICAL COSMOLOGY

-Each one of us relives aspects of this evolutionary leap as we grow and wake up to self-consciousness in a story already in progress.
-We are born as wild creatures into a family within a tightly structured society, at a place and time not of our choosing.
-The particulars of our personal situation shape our awareness of the larger social, cultural, and physical realities of which we are a part.
-We live our lives and seek knowledge ‘in-between’ what created us and what we create, conscious that the ultimate origin and destiny of the human drama are the deepest mysteries.
+Each one of us relives aspects of this evolutionary leap into self-consciousness as we grow and wake up inside a story already underway.
+We are born as wild creatures shaped by a modern family within an already established society, at a place and time not of our choosing.
+The particular facts of our personal situation shape our awareness of the larger realities of which we are part.
+We live ‘in-between’ what created us and what we create, all the while aware that the ultimate origin and destiny of the human drama are the deepest mysteries.
+Our personal story of growth and self-discovery becomes an entry into, and integral part of the Big Story of the Universe.

-NASA Hubble Space Telescope captured this Ultra Deep Field view during 841 orbits between 2003-2009 focused on one small patch of empty sky.
+The mystery of origins: NASA Hubble Space Telescope captured this Ultra Deep Field view during 841 orbits between 2003-2009 focused on one small patch of empty sky.
 Combining images revealed approximately 10,000 galaxies more than 13 billion light-years away.
-Each blur and spot of light is a galaxy containing billions of suns.
-This is our big reality.
+Each blur and spot of light is a galaxy containing billions of suns soon after the birth of the universe.
+The James Web Space Telescope has updated this image to reveal additional thousands of galaxies in this frame.
+This is our Big Reality.

-Certainty is thus impossible, but ever-expanding knowledge is essential.
-Keeping this in mind helps us avoid the murderous absolutes of cults, religious dogmas, and political ideologies.
-Openness and questioning continually drive the quest generating answers to practical questions.
-As we reflect on how we learn and grow throughout our lives, we can identify four tightly interwoven practices guiding our searching.
+While certainty is impossible, ever-expanding knowledge is essential.
+Keeping the ultimate mystery of origins and destiny in mind helps us avoid the murderous certainties of cults, fundamentalist religion and dogmatic ideologies.
+Openness to new experiences and questioning what we already know keep the quest going.
+Along the way the quest generates specific answers to practical questions all the while adding to and qualifying the big picture.
+As we reflect on how we learn and grow throughout our lives, we can identify four tightly interwoven practices guiding our search.

 FOUR PRACTICES OF THE TRUTH QUEST